That which I am saying now is not said by me,

 The physicist Karen Barad in her text Posthumanist Performativity: Toward an Understanding of How Matter Comes to Matter poses the question “Why are language and culture granted their own agency and historicity while matter is figured as passive and immutable, or at best inherits a potential for change derivatively from language and culture?
 How did language come to be more trustworthy than matter?” [iii]

+Maybe it has to do with the way in which we comprehend the concept of materiality, such as how it´s appropriated and involved in human projects within specific social and historical contexts.
 For instance, philosopher Martin Heidegger explains the function of a jug in one of his texts; the jug´s thingness, he argues, lies neither in its physical substance nor in its formal appearance but in its capacity to gather, to hold and to give forth, consequently, its relationship to human activity.[iv]
 We have changed the matter of the clay into an object that is weaved into human activity, something that is controlled and made by us.
 The archaeologist Joshua Pollard points out that material things, like people, are processes, and that their real agency lies precisely in the fact that they cannot always be captured or contained. [v]

 We are constantly categorizing, measuring, quantifying and searching for evidence in our everyday life, in a bid to understand and comprehend our own existence and move forward in our lives.
 The philosopher Jonna Bornemark argues that by doing this we are escaping the subjective, emotional and temporary, and also in the end, belief.[vi]
 Therefore, by our constant analysing of things, we are putting a distance between ourselves and our surroundings and maybe losing our openness for its agency.

 For instance, when things enter a museum, they become subject to de-animation, as they turn from things into objects of the very conservation that is the purpose of the museum’s existence. ”They become positioned within a classificatory order of knowledge where the object here is fixed and identified.
 So, whatever way an object might have been animated in its original context, ceases to be so in the confines of a museum.
 On the other hand, by distinguishing what is inherent to the object from what belongs to the knowing subject and what has been projected onto the object, we understand the world through this objectification.”[vii]
+Therefore, what is not objectified remains unreal and abstract, and it is this unreal and abstract that scares us, the very thing we cannot wrap our heads around or relate to.

 In her essay, The Uprising of Things, professor Vivian Liska writes that “in order to justify our transience and console ourselves about our mortality we insist of the lifelessness of things.
 That we take out our revenge on their permanence by making them subservient, by weaving them into our activities.
 That by naming things we assign them a role and make them submissive.
 Words are human ́s tools of mastery”. [viii] Death is the price we pay for being alive.